ArchRPG/GuildsRPG/README.md

 # Info:
 - Actually This Plugin Were Taken From FactionsPro because others user can use it fine with PureChat plugin.
+- You Need EconomyAPI, If Not This Plugin Will Not Work..

 # Features:

 - power.
 - effect.
 - Top10 Leaderboard.
+- Economys.
 - And Much More xP.

 # Commands: